Compute Services Quiz

 Correct!

 AMI types include AWS-Provided (official AWS images), AWS Marketplace (third-party commercial/open-source), Community (shared by users), and Custom (your own).
-Lambda Container Images are for Lambda, not EC2.
+Lambda Container Images and ECR Container Images are for containerized workloads, not EC2 instance templates.

 ✗